 Please note

-Attendance at the Nursery does NOT mean that a place is automatically available at Bramley CofE (VA) Infant and Nursery School.
+Attendance at the Nursery does NOT mean that a place is automatically available at Bramley CofE Infant and Nursery School.
 A formal application for the Infant school MUST be made via the Local Authority in accordance with the Infant School’s admission arrangements.

-Bramley Church of England (VA) Infant and Nursery School
+Bramley Church of England Infant and Nursery School

 Supplementary Information Form (SIF) for Entry